 - Select the component or components that you want to replace.

-- In the Components browser, context-click the component you want to use instead of the existing one and choose Replace Selected from the context menu.
+- In the Components panel, context-click the component you want to use instead of the existing one and choose Replace Selected from the context menu.
 In this example, that’s the Large Panel Door component.
 The old door is now replaced with the new door, as shown in the following figure.

 Tip: SketchUp Pro users have an additional tool: the Swap Component command, which works with dynamic components.